 What do you do at Output?

-I’m a part of the sound team as the Director of Audio R&D. I advise on how audio aspects of our software should behave and engineer most in-house recording sessions.
+I’m a part of the sound team as the director of audio R&D. I advise on how audio aspects of our software should behave, and I engineer most in-house recording sessions.
 A lot of what I do is creating, listening to, and recording sounds.

 Every single control within our instruments is carefully considered for many different characteristics to ensure our plugins are delivering on the quality of sound for which Output is known.
 It’s my job to research and compare against what is on the market to know what is possible and what to strive for sonically.
-For example, I have to answer questions such as, should users be able to pitch a sound by 2, or 4 octaves?
-I say 4 octaves…
+For example, I have to answer questions such as, “Should users be able to pitch a sound by two, or four octaves?”
+I say four octaves!

 What does a day in the life at Output look like?